-Rotate The percentage of the parent's rotation to apply to the child.
-Skew The percentage of the parent's skew to apply to the child.
-Scale X The percentage of the parent's horizontal scale to apply to the child.
-Scale Y The percentage of the parent's vertical scale to apply to the child.
-Allow Flipping If disabled, the child element will not be flipped when one of the parent's scale transformations is negative.
-Uniform Scale Averages the horizontal and vertical scale factors to preserve the proportions of the child.
-Ignore Parents If this property is set to any value but 0, the Transformation Limit node will go up its own hierarchy up to the value of this property, and consider the node at this level to be the "Ignored parent".
-The transformations applied by this parent and all its parents will not be affected by the Transform Limit.
-NOTE This has the same effect as connecting one of the node's parents to its middle port.
-Parent's Name If the Ignore Parents property is set to any value but 0, this property will also be used in determining which parent to consider as the "Ignored parent".
-When looking up the parent hierarchy of the Transformation Limit node, if it finds any node with a matching name, it will consider it the "Ignored parent", and the transformations applied by this parent and all its parents will not be taken in account for the spring effect.
-NOTE When both the Ignore Parents and the Parent's Name parameters are set, the "Ignored parent" will be the first node in the node's parent hierarchy that either matches the name of the Parent's Name parameter or the parent level in the Ignore Parents parameter.
+ne percentage of the parent's skew to apply to the child. ne percentage of the parent's horizontal scale to apply to the child. ne percentage of the parent's vertical scale to apply to the child. disabled, the child element will not be flipped when one of the parent's scale ansformations is negative. ne percentage of the parent's vertical scale to apply to the child. disabled, the child element will not be flipped when one of the parent's scale disabled, the child element will not be flipped when one of the parent's scale verages the horizontal and vertical scale factors to preserve the proportions of e child. this property is set to any value but 0, the Transformation Limit node will go up sown hierarchy up to the value of this property, and consider the node at this vel to be the "Ignored parent".
+The transformations applied by this parent and I its parents will not be affected by the Transform Limit.
+NOTE This has the same effect as connecting one of the node's parents to its middle port. the Ignore Parents property is set to any value but 0, this property will also be sed in determining which parent to consider as the "Ignored parent".
+When oking up the parent hierarchy of the Transformation Limit node, if it finds any ode with a matching name, it will consider it the "Ignored parent", and the ansformations applied by this parent and all its parents will not be taken in account for the spring effect.
+NOTE When both the Ignore Parents and the Parent's Name parameters are set, the "Ignored parent" will be the first node in the node's parent hierarchy that either matches the name of the Parent's Name parameter or the parent level t so co